kyle9021/pcee_python_dockerfile_pcs_inspect/README.md

 step 6: after it runs it will create a report in the directory.
 Open the report with excel or other csv/table editor.

 step 7: `docker rm pcee_python_inspect_report` so you can run it again at a later time without worrying about the duplicate names.

+step 8: move the report files to a different directory or delete them.
+To create the report again repeat steps 2, & 5-7.